TYPES OF OVENS: A COMPLETE GUIDE

 What different types of ovens are available?

 Freestanding ranges feature a built-in backguard where the oven controls are located.
-With this backguard and finished sides, they can be installed standing alone, between cabinets, or at the edge of the counter with one side exposed.
+With this backguard and finished sides, they can be installed standing alone, between cabinets or at the edge of the counter with one side exposed.
 The backguard also helps protect the wall behind the range from grease and food splatters.
 Freestanding ranges are versatile and models are available with features that run from the most basic to professionally inspired, like KitchenAid brand’s selection of freestanding ranges.

 Slide-in ranges are typically designed to slide between cabinets or other appliances to create a built-in look and feature easy-to-reach controls in the front of the range.
 Since slide-in ranges do not have a backguard, they are ideal for installation in kitchen islands or against a wall that features a decorative backsplash.
 However, since many of today’s slide-in ranges have finished sides, you can now install one almost anywhere in your kitchen.
 Learn more by browsing KitchenAid® slide-in ranges.

 Wall ovens install directly into cabinets for a seamless, built-in look.
-They’re often paired with a standalone cooktop which is built right into the countertop, again creating clean lines in the kitchen.
+They’re often paired with a standalone cooktop which is built right into the countertop to create clean lines in the kitchen.
 Wall ovens are also available in double models, which will generally have more capacity than double oven ranges if you like to cook large, multi-dish meals.
 Wall ovens can be installed at waist height for easy access when putting food in, checking on it and pulling it out.
 To figure out if a wall oven is right for your kitchen, explore KitchenAid brand’s full selection or read about wall oven sizes and dimensions.

 Combination wall ovens